sahil1sk/First-Nodejs-app/README.txt

 // so here we are installing express file store for storing the info of the express sessions npm install session-file-store@1.2.0 --save

+// ==> Installing Modules for using passport npm install passport@0.4.0 --save  				// installing for using passport npm intstall passport-local@1.0.0 --save        // installing for using local passport which make the local authentication easy npm install passport-local-mongoose@5.0.1 --save // mongoose passport is very smart it is supportive with mongoose schema automatically done all the stuff